bubbleguuum/dotfiles/README.md

 It is tweaked for a 27" 4K screen, using 192dpi for fonts and 2x scaling for Plasma.

-It uses some common shortcuts between i3 and Plasma for muscle memory.
+It uses some common keyboard shortcuts between i3 and Plasma for muscle memory.

+Common shortcuts are handled by sxhkd while i3 specific shortcuts are handled in i3's config.